PinkSheep27/SmartTrip/README.md

 # SmartTrip

 ## Overview
-A travel booking system that consolidates multiple travel services into a single platform using TypeScript, React, Tailwing, and AWS services.
+A travel booking system that consolidates multiple travel services into a single platform using TypeScript, React, Tailwind, and AWS services.

 ## Problem Statement
  It’s annoying having to look through a bunch of different websites to find the best deals for flights, car rentals, hotels, and key places to visit.